 - Sibling Team

-- Super Zeroes: Like Aquaman, the twins have a reputation of being lame characters from the TV show; in the comic, they were far more effective.
-Even on Superfriends, they were fairly creative.
+- Super Zeroes: Like Aquaman, the twins have a reputation of being lame characters from the TV show; in the comic, they are far more effective.
+Even on Superfriends, they are fairly creative.
 Would you have thought of becoming a "steam-powered ice jet"?

 - Suspiciously Similar Substitutes: Appearance and powers aside, they weren't much different from Wendy and Marvin.

 - Voluntary Shapeshifting: Zan could turn into water, including ice and steam; Jayna could turn into animals, including mythological ones or alien ones.

 - Zan.
 Jayna can turn into all sorts of creatures.
 Cool, right?
 Zan can turn into various forms of water.
 That's it.
 Though with him it depends on usage.
 In the show, he preferred a rather useless bucket of water.
 However, nothing's stopping him from using ice or water powers the way Hydro-Man does.
 If not shackled to the Idiot Ball, he could be the most powerful character in the show, bar Superman.
 (Incidentally, a lot of characters fitting into the lame power category are like this and are Rescued from the Scrappy Heap when the writers said "wait a minute, what could you really do with this power?")

 - This was actually parodied in one of Cartoon Network's commercials, with Zan griping about his useless powers — he could be defeated by a sponge!
 "It wouldn't even have to be an evil sponge!"

 - Lampshaded and defied in their Teen Titans Go! cameo.
-The Titans find Zan pretty much useless, but he does demonstrate some uses for his power — redirecting a rhino by become the ice under her feet, managing to briefly evade capture (until Beast Boy turns into a pelican), and finally demonstrating the Swiss Army Superpower idea — to turn into a unicycle.
+The Titans find Zan pretty much useless, but he does demonstrate some uses for his power — redirecting a rhino by becoming the ice under her feet, managing to briefly evade capture (until Beast Boy turns into a pelican), and finally demonstrating the Swiss-Army Superpower idea — to turn into an ice unicycle.